 Two years into Russia’s war in Ukraine, how strong is NATO’s unity?

-War fatigue is setting in across some Western capitals, but Russia remains the enemy for most ahead of a critical US election.
+War fatigue is setting in across some Western capitals, but Russia remains the enemy ahead of a critical US election.

 After two years of Russia’s full-scale invasion of Ukraine, NATO has mostly maintained its unity against Moscow.